The Beyonder's Prophecy - Cover

 “Yeah, that was on me,” he admitted without hesitation.
 “I thought I had more space before you turned.
 That’s my fault.”

 Chrysti narrowed her eyes.
 Wait.
 Did he just ... take accountability?
 No excuses?
 No blaming her?
 That threw her off.
 She had two immediate instincts.
-One was to keep yelling at him because, goddammit, he hit her car.
-But the other, far more annoying instinct, was to acknowledge that this guy was actually decent so far.
+One was to keep yelling at him because, goddammit, he hit her car, but the other, far more annoying instinct, was to acknowledge that this guy was actually decent so far.

 Still, her pride wouldn’t let her let up just yet.
 “You better have insurance,” she huffed, placing a hand on her hip.

 Chrysti glanced back at the damage.
-Her Jeep had a noticeable dent on the left side of her bumper, and it was hanging off slightly.
+Her Jeep had a noticeable dent on the left side of her front bumper, and it was hanging off slightly.
 His truck had a noticeable dent and scrape, but nothing that would keep either of them from driving away.

 “What’s your name?” she asked, pulling out her phone.